arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesVMSQL/HOL.md

 	> **Note:** The **Quick Create** option doesn't give you options for setting up a database.
 In this lab you don't require it as you are using a Virtual Machine with SQL Server 2012 as database server.

 1. Wait until the new web site is created.
-In the **web sites** list, click the new Web Site under the Name column to access the **Dashboard**.
+In the **Websites** list, click the new Web Site under the Name column to access the **Dashboard**.

 1. In the **Dashboard** page, under the **quick glance** section, click **Download publish profile**.

 	> **Note:** The _publish profile_ contains all of the information required to publish a web application to a Windows Azure Web Site for each enabled publication method.
-The publish profile contains the URLs, user credentials and database strings required to connect to and authenticate against each of the endpoints for which a publication method is enabled. **Microsoft Visual Studio** supports reading publish profiles to automate configuration of these programs for publishing web applications to Windows Azure Web Sites.
+The publish profile contains the URLs, user credentials and database strings required to connect to and authenticate against each of the endpoints for which a publication method is enabled. **Microsoft Visual Studio** supports reading publish profiles to automate configuration of these programs for publishing web applications to Windows Azure Websites.

 	![Downloading the web site publish profile](images/download-publish-profile.png?raw=true "Downloading the web site publish profile")

 	_Downloading the web site publish profile_

 1. Download the publish profile file to a known location.
-Later on in this exercise you will see how to use this file to publish a web application to Windows Azure Web Sites from Visual Studio.
+Later on in this exercise you will see how to use this file to publish a web application to Windows Azure Websites from Visual Studio.

 	![Saving the publish profile file](images/save-link.png?raw=true "Saving the publish profile")